PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

 <td>Save the result as an image file</td>
 <td><code>save_path</code></td>
 <td><code>str</code></td>
-<td>The file path for saving, supporting both directory and file paths</td>
+<td>The path where the file will be saved, supporting both directory and file paths</td>
 <td>None</td>
 </tr>
 <tr>